mlpack/mlpack/GOVERNANCE.md

 the [Committers](https://github.com/orgs/mlpack/teams/contributors) team, and the [NumFOCUS leadership team](TODO:link).

-Members of the Committers team have commit access to all mlpack repositories and help guide the development directions and goals of mlpack.
+Members of the Committers team have committted access to all mlpack repositories and help guide the development directions and goals of mlpack.
 Committers should be familiar with the [contribution process](https://github.com/mlpack/mlpack/blob/master/CONTRIBUTING.md) and